dhrumilpatel/helloworld/README.md

 # Goal

-The Goal of this Project is to launch an `Hello-World` Javabased Containeraized MicroServices in AWS EKS.
+The Goal of this Project is to launch an `Hello-World` Javabased Containeraized MicroServices in `AWS EKS`.

 This project is `production-ready`.
-Which means, following below steps in order given, you should be able to successfully launch this micro-services.
+Which means, following below steps in order given, you should be able to successfully launch this microservices.

 # Architecture

-## A description about Manual and Semi-Auto

    ![](/images/HelloWorld_Architecture.png)

+As shown in Architecture diagram, we explore how adopting to Microservice vs. Monolithic as a software architecture could add real business value.

+`HelloWorld` is very light-weight microservices which is containerezed and hosted on AWS EKS.

+**So how does `HelloWorld` microservices works?**

+As an devops engineer, you create AWS Account and provision EC2 instances and build infrastruce by installing require software packages to hosting microserices seamlessly including defining  CI/CD pipelines flows in AWS EKS.

+**Note:** To build, deploy and run `HelloWorld` microservice you can perform either Manually or via Automation.
+You can choose as suitable.
+Keep in mind that EC2 Instances ( named as Master & Slave ) is still the manual process, whilst EKS Creation and CI/CD Pipelines have both the option available.
+Following, the steps below, under suitable section clear guidelines are drafted.

+Finally, as an end-user you can access `HelloWorld` microservices via URL `http://<ip>:8080` and further more, you can perform health check of the microservices `http://<ip>:8080/actuator/health` - which shall return as Status **UP/DOWN**

 # Pre-requistes

 1. AWS Account
-2. EC2 - Provision 2 ECS Instances.
+2. EC2 - Provision 2 ECS Instances ( `t3.micro` )

    Named as,
-   1. Master
+   1. `Master`
-   2. Slave (to be use, exclusively for running jenkins job pipelines in slave/worker node)
+   2. `Slave` (to be use, exclusively for running jenkins job pipelines in slave/worker node)

    | Install         |
    | --------------  |